lawranger/DDoS_Attack_Sequence.md/README.md

 participant WebServer

 Attacker->>BotNet: 1.
 The attacker first assembles a botnet.
 BotNet->>WebServer: 2.
-Attacker launches the DDOS Attack with their BotNet, without the right security, the Web Server will become unresponsive.
+Attacker launches the DDOS Attack with their BotNet.
+Note right of WebServer: Becomes Unresponsive.
 GeneralUser--xWebServer: 3.
 Unable to access the Web Services, due to the DDOS attack.
 ```